MIAOLI – CULTURE

 NIGHT MARKETS – 夜 市

 Night market.
-Tainan. (taiwannews.com.tw)
+Tainan

 • Night markets in Miaoli – 苗栗縣文化中夜市的角色

-• Across Miaoli County there are a variety of smaller, community-focused night markets throughout the week: Guotai Night Market – Zhunan (竹南鎮); Zhonggang Night Market – Zhunan; Longfeng Night Market – Zhunan; Toufen Jianguo Night Market – Toufen (頭份); Shang Shun Night Market – Toufen; Gongguan Night Market – Gongguan (公館鄉); Houlong Night Market – Houlong (後龍鎮); Yuanli Night Market – Yuanli (苑裡鎮); Dalu Night Market – Dahu (大湖鄉); Tongluo Night Market – Tongluo (通霄鎮); Sanyi Night Market – Sanyi (三義鄉); Zhuolan Night Market – Zhuolan (卓蘭鎮).
+• Across Miaoli County there are a variety of small community-focused night markets throughout the week: Guotai Night Market – Zhunan (竹南鎮); Zhonggang Night Market – Zhunan; Longfeng Night Market – Zhunan; Toufen Jianguo Night Market – Toufen (頭份); Shang Shun Night Market – Toufen; Gongguan Night Market – Gongguan (公館鄉); Houlong Night Market – Houlong (後龍鎮); Yuanli Night Market – Yuanli (苑裡鎮); Dalu Night Market – Dahu (大湖鄉); Tongluo Night Market – Tongluo (通霄鎮); Sanyi Night Market – Sanyi (三義鄉); Zhuolan Night Market – Zhuolan (卓蘭鎮).

 • Miaoli Yingcai Tourism Night Market – 苗栗市英才觀光夜市 is located near the Miaoli Railway Station.
 It is one of the larger & more popular night markets in Miaoli.
 The market is open Wednesdays, Fridays & Saturdays.
-The market is spacious but not too crowd, with a relaxed atmosphere.
+The market is spacious but not too crowded, with a relaxed atmosphere.
 The night market is known for snacks like guabao – 割包 (braised pork bun), oyster omelettes (蚵仔煎), deep-fried taro balls & small local breads.

 • zh.wikipedia.org – Miaoli Yingcai Tourist Night Market – 苗栗市英才觀光夜市 @ Wikipedia . org